Despite the versatility of an HDMI connection, carrying high-quality video and audio through a single, there’s a drawback.

-Insert an Ethernet Cable of your choice, preferably Cat5e/6/7 to the Ethernet cable slot of the transmitter.
+Insert an Ethernet Cable of your choice, preferably Cat5e/6/7 into the Ethernet cable slot of the transmitter.

 Connect the Ethernet cable to the Ethernet input slot of the HDMI extender receiver device.

 Plug an HDMI cable into the HDMI out slot of the receiver.
-Connect the other end of the of the cable to an HDTV or computer monitor.
+Connect the other end of the cable to an HDTV or computer monitor.